 What to do During Your Final Month of MCAT Studying

 You’re so close!
 You are now one month away from your MCAT exam.
 Now—what should you do?
 While the beginning of your MCAT studying will be focused primarily on content review (with some strategy/practice questions throughout), your last month of studying is the final push to refine your test-taking skills.
-We like to call the final month, and conclusion to our free MCAT eCourse, MCAT Bootcamp.
-In this article, I will explain 7 things you should do to maximize your score during this final month.

 1. Give Yourself Enough Time